Healthcare - Establish AIMS Connectivity for Testing

-- Have used the Electronic Reporting and Surveillance Distribution (eRSD), and the healthcare organization test eICRs to ensure that triggering is properly implemented (For details, see EHR Implementers - EHR Triggering page).
+Have used the Electronic Reporting and Surveillance Distribution (eRSD) with healthcare organization test eICRs to ensure that triggering is properly implemented (For details, see EHR Implementers - EHR Triggering page).

 Be able to receive a test Reportability Response (RR), process it, and route it to EHR system administrators and, when appropriate, to the patient’s chart or the provider of care (For details, see EHR Implementers - Reportability Response Receipt & Use page).

 Have communicated your intent to start electronic case reporting (eCR) to your public health agency (PHA).

 If, on the basis of your policy/network membership determinations, you intend to use a Health Information Exchange (HIE) or Health Information Network (HIN) to connect, you may need the HIE to contact the eCR Support Team to ensure that their connection to the AIMS platform is in place.

 For eCR connections, there are two secure transport options:

 Direct Simple Mail Transfer Protocol (SMTP) provides secure transport for the sending and receiving of encrypted health information.
 It is administered by DirectTrust (external link), a nonprofit health care industry alliance.
 Connecting with Direct involves the use of the specifications outlined on the Direct Project Applicability Statement for Secure Health Transport wiki (external link).

 2. NwHIN XDR using the eHealth Exchange HUB